"What Should I Look for in a Church and When Should I Leave One?"

 When to Leave a Church

-As covered in the Intro to GQA, under “Not All Questions Carry Equal Weight: The ‘Essentials–Convictions–Opinions Chart’”, how much importance to give to one’s answer to the title question is complex because it necessarily involves a whole host of doctrinal matters beyond a narrow definition of ecclesiology.1 So, simply by virtue of this one point–that the church we choose has massively important ramifications for almost everything about one’s understanding of salvation in Christ, the basics of Christian belief, and how to live the Christian life–I’d say it’s definitely an “essential.”
+As covered in the Intro to GQA, under “Not All Questions Carry Equal Weight: The ‘Essentials–Convictions–Opinions Chart’”, how much importance to give to one’s answer to the title question is complex because it necessarily involves a whole host of doctrinal matters beyond a narrow definition of ecclesiology (i.e., theology of church).
+So, simply by virtue of this one point–that the church we choose has massively important ramifications for almost everything about one’s understanding of salvation in Christ, the basics of Christian belief, and how to live the Christian life–I’d say it’s definitely an “essential.”

 This is worth more than passing mention because the unprecedented levels of modern luxury, technology, and personal control snooker many into the illusion that being a member-at-large in the universal church is a viable option without also being part of a local church, as if being known to God but not other Christians qualifies as being part of the body of Christ.
 Sorry, but that’s not Bible in any meaningful sense that can be called faithful to its intent.
 At that point, you might as well just rip out half of the New Testament and start your own cult.[5]
 Just don’t call it biblical Christianity.
 Rather, it is a selfish and consumeristic standpoint epistemology that tailors personal spiritual experience according to your comfort more than God's design for your holiness and His glory.
 The church, like anything that is actually helpful for one’s growth, isn’t there to serve and cater to you.
 It’s there to train and equip you for fruitful mission.
 And you can’t do that anonymously, from afar, without meaningful participation, and with little investment.

-So by "church," we are not referring here to a mish-mash of this celebrity preacher you watch, that church's music you enjoy, this Bible Study you like, and that youth group in which your kids feel most accepted, but to “a” (i.e., “one”) particular local church where the many parts of the body of Christ are working and visible, including yours.
+So, to be clear, we are referring—not to a mish-mash of this celebrity preacher you watch, that church’s music you enjoy, this Bible Study you like, and that youth group in which your kids feel most accepted—but to “a” (i.e., “one”) particular local church where the many parts of the body of Christ are working and visible, including yours.

 (Click here to go to “H3: Connect in a small group.” and read more about how we define “meaningful participation” at FCC.
 Also, see this previous GQA re “Is Church Membership Biblical?”)